Review: Long Way Round

 In 2004 the actors Ewan McGregor and Charley Boorman went on a four-month trip from London to New York.
 But to make things interesting they decided to go eastward.
 On motorbikes.
 At first things went pretty smooth and they reached the borders of Eastern Europe as planned.

 The roads got worse in Mongolia and their mood quickly evaporated, but the worst roads were yet to come.
-Some parts of Siberia were inaccessible so they had to sneak aboard a freight train, and on the infamous Road of Bones they had to hitch a ride with large trucks to cross deep rivers.
+Some parts of Siberia were inaccessible so they had to sneak aboard a freight train.
+On the infamous Road of Bones they had to hitch a ride with large trucks to cross deep rivers.

-I’ve been to several of the places they describe, and it’s always interesting to read other people’s impressions about things, or even more so their descriptions of the things I missed.
+I’ve been to several of the places they describe, and it’s always interesting to read other people’s impressions about locations or their descriptions of the things I missed.
 The first thing Ewan noticed in Ulaanbaatar was the same as me – the ugly power station close to the center, drowning the town in dark smoke.